tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 PEEP is used when the patient is receiving a mechanical breath.
 CPAP is used when the patient is breathing spontaneously.

+# Question 5
+What characterizes Continuous Positive Airway Pressure (CPAP)?
+[RIGHT] Patient breathes independently, potentially through a ventilator circuit [WRONG] Preset tidal volume, controlled FiO2 and gas pressure at end-exhalation [WRONG] No preset tidal volume, no control of FiO2 and gas pressure at end-exhalation

+# Question 6
+Which mechanical ventilation approach is most suitable when a patient is breathing spontaneously?
+[RIGHT] CPAP
+[WRONG] PEEP

 # Ventilation Settings